Venezuela Gambling Regulation

 1Overview

-Venezuelans can engage in gambling activities but only on condition they are 18 years old or older.
-Article 29 of Law № 36.254 expressly prohibits any advertising, promoting, and marketing of the gambling games that fall within the legislation’s scope.
-This applies to marketing across any media, be it television, radio, newspaper publications, or the internet.
+Venezuelans may participate in gambling activities only if they are 18 years old or older.
+Article 29 of Law № 36.254 expressly prohibits any advertising, promotion, or marketing of gambling games that fall within the scope of the legislation.
+This ban applies to marketing through any medium, whether television, radio, newspaper publications, or the internet.

 2Restrictions on Entrance

-Minors cannot enter the gambling premises even if they are emancipated.
-For clarification, an emancipated minor is a person who has not yet reached the age of majority in their respective country but at the same time, their parents have relinquished the responsibility for the child.
-The law also prohibits inebriated or intoxicated persons from entering Venezuelan casinos or bingo halls.
+Minors are not allowed to enter gambling premises, even if they are emancipated.
+For clarification, an emancipated minor is someone who has not yet reached the age of majority in their country, but whose parents have relinquished responsibility for them.
+The law also prohibits inebriated or intoxicated individuals from entering Venezuelan casinos or bingo halls.

-The prohibition applies to employees of law enforcement, the armed forces, and judicial authorities unless their entrance is necessary for the fulfillment of their job.
-Additionally, patrons cannot enter provided they carry weapons of any kind.
+The prohibition also applies to employees of law enforcement, the armed forces, and judicial authorities, unless their entry is required to perform their duties.
+Additionally, patrons may not enter if they are carrying weapons of any kind.
 The ban extends to disabled persons as well.

 3Penalties for Violation of Law № 36.254

 Gambling operators who violate any articles of Law № 36.254 face a range of penalties, depending on the severity of their contravention.
-Common offense examples include providing false information, offering unauthorized gambling games, advertising a gambling establishment, or allowing entry to individuals disallowed from playing for one reason or another.
+Common offenses include providing false information, offering unauthorized gambling games, advertising a gambling establishment, or allowing entry to individuals who are not permitted to play.

-The National Commission of Casinos, Bingo Rooms, and Slot Machines has the remit to sanction operators found guilty of breaching the rules.
-The sanctions usually come in the form of fines ranging from 2,000 tax units to 10,000 tax units.
-If an operator commits the same violation again, the Commission will impose twice as high fines.
-Repeated violations result in definitive license suspension.
+The National Commission of Casinos, Bingo Rooms, and Slot Machines is authorized to sanction operators found guilty of breaching the rules.
+Penalties usually come in the form of fines ranging from 2,000 tax units to 10,000 tax units.
+If an operator repeats the same violation, the Commission will impose fines that are twice as high.
+Repeated violations can lead to permanent license suspension.

 License revocation is possible in severe cases.
-Operators who have their permits revoked cannot apply for new licenses until ten years have passed from the date of revocation.
-The heaviest penalty of all is imprisonment.
+Operators whose permits are revoked cannot apply for new licenses until ten years have passed from the date of revocation.
+The heaviest penalty is imprisonment.
 Individuals found guilty of running casino facilities or bingo rooms without a license can end up in jail for three to four years.

-Respectively, they will have their gaming equipment confiscated in line with Article 54 of Law № 36.254.
-The sanctions’ application falls under the provisions of the Organic Law of Administrative Procedures (Ley Orgánica de Procedimientos Administrativos) and the Organic Tax Code (Código Orgánico Tributario).
+Their gaming equipment will also be confiscated in line with Article 54 of Law № 36.254.
+The application of these sanctions falls under the provisions of the Organic Law of Administrative Procedures (Ley Orgánica de Procedimientos Administrativos) and the Organic Tax Code (Código Orgánico Tributario).

 Online Gambling in Venezuela

-Venezuela has had online gambling since 2012, which is a rare thing to see in countries devastated by extreme poverty, economic collapse, and hyperinflation.
-In such regions, the gambling sector either goes unregulated or is altogether illegal.
-Venezuela is one of the few exceptions to this rule but there is no clearly defined legislative framework that governs such activities.
+Venezuela has offered online gambling since 2012, a rarity in countries plagued by extreme poverty, economic collapse, and hyperinflation.
+In most such regions, the gambling sector is either unregulated or entirely illegal.
+Venezuela is one of the few exceptions, although no clearly defined legislative framework governs these activities.

 Venezuela’s Online Casinos